kartik-v/bootstrap-popover-x/README.md

 #### hidden.bs.modal
 This event is fired when the popover has finished being hidden from the user (will wait for CSS transitions to complete).

-#### loaded.bs.modal
-This event is fired when the popover has loaded content using the remote option.

 **Example:**
 ```js
 $('#myPopover1').on('hidden.bs.modal', function (e) {